nickjj/plutus/README.md

         - This filter pattern is dependent on your category names
 - Bidirectionally sort items by date (default), category, amount and more
   - Items are always sorted by date on disk in the CSV file, sorting is done in memory for displaying
-- It is reasonably fast, it outputs a sorted summary for 12,000 items in ~100ms
-  - Printing 12,000 item details to the terminal takes 700ms on my 10 year old computer
+- It is reasonably fast, a sorted summary for 12,000 items takes ~100ms on my 10 year old computer
-  - I tested it with 100,000 items and a summary takes 600ms on the same machine
+  - Printing a summay with 100,000 items takes 560ms
     - For my use case, that would be around 70 years of finance tracking
+  - Printing all 12,000 item details (not a summary) takes 700ms
+  - `plutus demo --init-benchmark` will benchmark 1,000, 10,000 and 100,000 items
 - Supports various formatting symbols depending on your locale and preference
   - Optionally show currency symbols / separators and display `()` instead of `-` for negatives